Suh0161/aether-trading-agent/README.md

 - Displays net P&L for each trade

 **Agent Chat Tab:**
+- **Interactive AI Chat** - Ask your agent questions in real-time!
+  - "when will you trade?" → Get specific entry conditions
+  - "why are you holding?" → Understand current market analysis
+  - "what's your strategy?" → Learn about decision-making process
 - Intelligent message filtering (no spam)
 - Shows buy/sell decisions, price targets, market analysis
 - Timestamped messages from DeepSeek AI
+- Auto-scrolls to latest messages

 #### Chart
 - Interactive candlestick or area chart